-- Installation of ground protection through root protection areas of Lime (T01), Sycamore (T010), and Oak (T005). - Erection of tree protection fencing, including signage, as per plan TPP-2509-01 to protect Laurel hedge (H012), semi-mature Sycamores (G006) and mature Sycamore (T007). - No materials to be stored within the root protection area. - Follow The National Joint Utilities Group guidelines (Appendix 5) for any underground services installations within root protection areas. - Any resurfacing of the driveway through RPAs of the Lime (T001), Sycamore (T010) and the mixed group of Beech and Cherry (G003) should be based on a "no dig" design.
+- Installation of ground protection through root protection areas of Lime (T01), Sycamore (T010), and Oak (T005). - Erection of tree protection fencing, including signage, as per plan TPP-2509-01 to protect the protected Lime (T001) and Sycamore (T002), the mixed broadleaves (G003), Laurel hedge (H012), semi-mature Sycamores (G006) and mature Sycamore (T007). - No materials to be stored within the root protection area. - Follow The National Joint Utilities Group guidelines (Appendix 5) for any underground services installations within root protection areas. - Any resurfacing of the driveway through RPAs of the Lime (T001), Sycamore (T010) and the mixed group of Beech and Cherry (G003) should be based on a "no dig" design.